Need a Sri Lanka packing list? I am here to help.

 Sri Lanka Climate

-To better assist you in packing for your trip to Sri Lanka, here is some information on the weather depending on what month and region you plan to travel:
+To better assist you in packing for your trip to Sri Lanka, here is some information on the weather depending on what month and region you plan to travel to:

 March is the optimal month to visit the green centre of Sri Lanka.
 Ella and Nuwara Eliya are pleasant during this time.
 But don’t be dissuaded if your trip doesn’t land in March, you can visit the hill region from January to April and experience nice conditions.
 Destinations here include Sigiriya, Kandy and Ella.